makerdao/mips/MIP9/mip9.md

 - The Governance Facilitators are responsible for creating a Community Greenlight Poll for each valid potential collateral asset bi-monthly.
 - If a previously deferred potential collateral asset is included in the bi-monthly greenlight polls, a reason must be communicated to the community via the official forum before the greenlight poll occurs.
-- The Governance Facilitators are responsible for maintaining a list of collaterals based on the outcome of the individual Community Greenlight Polls.
+- The Collateral Engineering Services Facilitator is responsible for maintaining a list of collaterals based on the outcome of the individual Community Greenlight Polls.
 This list should include collateral types that have been both greenlit and deferred.
-- At the Governance Facilitators’ discretion, community greenlight polls may be deferred to a later date.
 - At the Governance Facilitator’s discretion, community greenlight polls may be deferred to a later date.
 - If the Governance Facilitators opt to defer community greenlight polls, a reason must be communicated to the community via the official forum before the greenlight poll was scheduled to take place.

 ---

-### MIP9c4: Community Greenlight Poll Template
+### MIP9c4: Community Greenlight Poll Recommendations

-In this template, the asset ETH is used as an example collateral type.

-Additional informational material or reference links may be added to the poll content at the discretion of the Governance Facilitators.

-**Governance Poll Template:**

-**Poll Title**
-MIP9 Community Greenlight Poll: ETH (Ether)

-**Description**
-If greenlight votes exceed defer votes, this poll is to be taken as a signal to domain teams that MKR Token Holders have approved further domain work with the aim of adding ETH (Ether) as a collateral asset to the Maker Protocol.

-**Duration of Poll**
-Two weeks

-**Poll Options**

-- Yes (Greenlight)
-- No (Defer)
+Once an application has met the requirements for inclusion in an on-chain poll, as defined in MIP9c1, the Governance Facilitators will submit an on-chain poll to the voting portal.
+The overall structure of this poll will be at the discretion of the Governance Facilitators, but, at minimum, it must meet the poll requirements defined elsewhere in MIP9.